wahbafarag/YelpCamp-Rest-Api/README.md

 ## Overview
 YelpCamp is a website where users can create and review campgrounds.
 In order to review or create a campground, you must have an account.<br>
-This project was created using Node.js, Express, MongoDB, Bootstrap, Ejs , Cloudinary, Mapbox and Passport.js was used to handle authentication.<br>
+This project was created using Node.js, Express, MongoDB, Bootstrap, Ejs , Cloudinary, Mapbox and Passport.js was used to handle authentication , Authorization.<br>

 ## Features